fescoware/PaperKnightWars/TERMS_POLICY.md

 ###### LICENSE LIMITATIONS

-(i) Edit, alter, modify, adapt, translate or otherwise change the whole or any part of the Software nor permit the whole or any part of the Software to be combined with or become incorporated in any other software, nor decompile, disassemble or reverse engineer the Software or attempt to do any such things
+(i) Edit, alter, modify, adapt, translate or otherwise change the whole or any part of the Software nor permit the whole or any part of the Software to be combined with or become incorporated in any other software, nor decompile, disassemble or reverse engineer the Software or attempt to do any such thing
-(ii) Reproduce, copy, distribute, resell or otherwise use the Software for any commercial purpose
+(ii) Reproduce, copy, distribute, resell or otherwise use the Software for any commercial purpose Allow any third party to use the Software on behalf of or for the benefit of any third party
-Allow any third party to use the Software on behalf of or for the benefit of any third party (iii) Use the Software in any way which breaches any applicable local, national or international law
+(iii) Use the Software in any way which breaches any applicable local, national or international law
 (iv) Use the Software for any purpose that considers is a breach of this EULA agreement